learn-co-curriculum/phase-4-model-view-controller-readme/README.md

 - **Model**: The model is the _chef_.
 It manages the critical aspects of the application, such as communicating with the database via Active Record.
-One of my favorite tasks in a Rails application is working with the model files.
+One of our favorite tasks in a Rails application is working with the model files.
 This is where you can be very expressive with the custom algorithms that you want to utilize and you also have direct access to the specific database record.
   The logic of your application should mainly reside in the model files.